 The Credit Union's accounting policy for impairment of loans is set out in the accounting policy in Note 2.11.
 The estimation of loan losses is inherently uncertain and depends upon many factors.
-These include loan loss trends, credit risk characteristics in loan classes including the impact of Covid-19, local and international economic climates, conditions in various sectors of the economy to which the Credit Union is exposed and other external factors such as legal and regulatory requirements.
-The current provision for bad debts in the financial statements is €5,474,526 (2022: €4,834,959) representing 5.80% (2022: 5.80%) of the total gross loan book.
+These include loan loss trends, credit risk characteristics in loan classes, local and international economic climates, conditions in various sectors of the economy to which the Credit Union is exposed and other external factors such as legal and regulatory requirements.
+The current provision for bad debts in the financial statements is €5,844,397 (2023: €5,474,526) representing 5.69% (2023: 5.80%) of the total gross loan book.